-Woman guilty of murdering and decapitating friend
+Headless body trial: Woman guilty of murdering and decapitating friend

 Mitchell forged a will in Ms Chong's name in an attempt to gain money for renovating her house.

-Ms Chong had been diagnosed with schizophrenia and struggled with her mental health, the Old Bailey had heard.
+Ms Chong, who was also known as Deborah, had been diagnosed with schizophrenia and struggled with her mental health, the trial at the Old Bailey heard.

 She had initially offered to invest £200,000 for renovations at Mitchell's property, also in north-west London, but changed her mind.